Madge Tennent: Art and style

-By the mid-1930s, Madge Tennent's works had evolved into the mammoth oils of majestic Hawaiian women that remain her signature to this day.
-She tapped a brilliant, decidedly tropical color palette to create Hawaiians Hanging Holoku, Lei Queen Fantasia, and Local Color (all 1934), depicting native women engaged in lei-making, dancing, and similarly island-specific activities.
-Hawaiian Bride (1935), one of the few paintings with which Mrs. Tennent was "almost satisfied," marked a turning point in the development of her distinctive style; there, as in the concurrent Girl in Red Dress (1935) and Two Lei Sellers (1936), she achieved an ethereal intensity with softer hues and blurred, iridescent forms.
-In these later works, whirling wisps of complementary oils fuse the figures to their floral surroundings, visualizing the resilient bonds that Madge Tennent perceived between the body and spirit of Hawaiʻi.
-In the summer of 1935, all six canvases traveled from Honolulu to Europe for a series of major one-woman exhibitions that established Mrs. Tennent's presence on the global art circuit.
+By the mid-1930s, Tennent's works had evolved into the large-scale oils of Hawaiian women that remain her hallmark.
+She tapped a brilliant, decidedly tropical color palette for Hawaiians Hanging Holoku, Lei Queen Fantasia, and Local Color (all 1934), depicting women engaged in lei-making, dancing, and other island traditions.
+Hawaiian Bride (1935), one of the few paintings with which Tennent was "almost satisfied," marked a turning point in her style; there, as in the concurrent Girl in Red Dress (1935) and Two Lei Sellers (1936), she achieved an ethereal intensity with softer hues and blurred, iridescent forms.
+In these works, whirling wisps of complementary oils fuse the figures to their floral surroundings, visualizing the bonds that Tennent perceived between the body and spirit of Hawaiʻi.
+In the summer of 1935, several of these canvases traveled from Honolulu to Europe for a series of exhibitions that established her presence on the international art circuit.

 Even the enveloping holoku cannot hide the small wrists, the curled back slender fingers and the columnar arm of even the largest lei woman.
 Her lifted arms, her wistful smile, the ember-like glow of her sunny flesh, are a perpetual and queenly benediction from one in an honored profession in the Islands possessing the most beautiful people of the world.